-Eaquals AGM & EGM 2022
+Eaquals AGM 2023

-The Eaquals 2022 online AGM took place on 14th April 2022 and welcomed Giorgio Iemmolo as incoming Trustee for the first time and thanked Beata Schmid who stepped down from her role as Trustee after two full terms.
+The Eaquals 2023 online AGM took place on 12th April 2023.
+Silvana Richardson was welcomed as incoming Trustee for the first time and Chris Farrell, who stepped down from her role as Trustee after one term, was thanked for his contribution.

-Executive Director, Lou McLaughlin, provided an overview of the projects and developments over the last 12 months which included updates on frameworks e.g., complete suite of 3 frameworks, updated policy documents (Code of Governance, EDI Policy) and projects e.g., Council of Europe Survey, and the Eaquals 2022 Webinar Series as well as the newer Eaquals Plurilingual Webinar Series.
+Executive Director, Lou McLaughlin, provided an overview of the projects and developments over the last 12 months which included updates on frameworks e.g. complete suite of 3 frameworks, updated policy documents (Code of Governance, EDI Policy) and projects e.g. Council of Europe Survey, LAPP Project and the Eaquals 2023 Webinar Series as well as the Eaquals Plurilingual Webinar Series.